Bridgenorth, Tasmania

 Bridgenorth is a locality and small rural community in the local government area of West Tamar, in the Western Tamar Valley region of Tasmania.
 It is located about 22 km north-west of the town of Launceston.
 A small part of the locality, about 4.5%, is in the Meander Valley Council area.
 The 2016 census determined a population of 373 for the state suburb of Bridgenorth.

 History

-The locality is believed to be named for Bridgnorth, a town in England.
+The locality is believed to be named for Bridgnorth, Shropshire, a town in England.
 The name was assigned in 1999 and the boundary with Notley Hills was adjusted in 2006.

 Road infrastructure

 The C732 route (Bridgenorth Road) runs from the West Tamar Highway, passing through the locality from east to west and providing access to many other localities.